 The objective of the proposed mitigation bank is to generate compensatory mitigation for unavoidable impacts (including the discharge of dredged and/or fill material) to aquatic resources resulting from activities authorized under Sections 401 and 404 of the Clean Water Act and Section 10 of the Rivers and Harbors Act of 1899 within the mitigation bank’s service area.
 The Bluebell Road Mitigation Bank would include a primary service area consisting of the Wills Creek watershed (8-digit hydrologic unit code: 05040005).

-Approximately 17.4 wetland credits would be generated through the restoration and enhancement of approximately 29.24 acres of wetland and the restoration, enhancement, and preservation of approximately 42.27 acres of buffer consisting of wetlands and uplands.
+Stream credits would be generated through the restoration of approximately 619 linear feet of stream channel.
+Wetland credits would be generated through the restoration of approximately 28.17 acres of wetland and associated buffer.
 Table I provides a summary of the proposed mitigation activities.

 Proposed Mitigation Activities

-Location and details of the proposed mitigation bank are shown on the attached documents (Sheets 1 through 5).
+Location and details of the proposed mitigation bank are shown on the attached documents (Exhibits 1 through 5).

 WATER QUALITY CERTIFICATION: A Section 401 Water Quality Certification may be required from the Ohio EPA in conjunction with the establishment of this mitigation bank.